Computing fusion rules for spherical G-extensions of fusion categories: Recovering fusion rules from the Lagrangian algebra

 \subsection{\texorpdfstring{$G$}{G}-extensions}

 In the previous section, we showed how to recover the fusion rules of a fusion category from the algebraic structure of the Lagrangian algebra $I(\mathbbm{1})\in \cZ(\cC)$.
-Given a $G$-extension $\cC\subseteq \cD$, and have a categorical action $\rho\colon\underline{G}\rightarrow \underline{\operatorname{Aut}}^\br_{\otimes}(\cZ(\cC))$.
-The point of this section is to show how to describe the endomorphisms, convolution, and composition product of the canonical Lagrangian algebra for $\cD$ in terms of the data of the Lagrangian algebra for $\cC$ and the categorical action $\rho$.
+Given a $G$-extension $\cC\subseteq \cD$, and have a categorical action $M\colon\underline{G}\rightarrow \underline{\operatorname{Aut}}^\br_{\otimes}(\cZ(\cC))$.
+The point of this section is to show how to describe the endomorphisms, convolution, and composition product of the canonical Lagrangian algebra for $\cD$ in terms of the data of the Lagrangian algebra for $\cC$ and the categorical action $M$.
 Our approach is based on the results of \cite{GeNaNi2009}, which realize the Drinfeld center $\cZ(\cD)$ as a certain equivariantization.

-Recall from Section \ref{extension theory} that given a $G$-extension $\cC\subseteq \cD$, we have a canonically associated categorical action $\rho\colon \underline{G}\rightarrow \underline{\operatorname{Aut}}^\br_{\otimes}(Z(\mathcal{C}))$.
-From \cite[Theorem 3.3]{GeNaNi2009}, we have that the relative center of the extension $Z_{\mathcal{C}}(\cD)$ is a $G$-crossed braided extension of $Z(\mathcal{C})$, whose $G$-action on the trivial component is precisely the canonical action $\rho$.
+Recall from Section \ref{extension theory} that given a $G$-extension $\cC\subseteq \cD$, we have a canonically associated categorical action $M\colon \underline{G}\rightarrow \underline{\operatorname{Aut}}^\br_{\otimes}(Z(\mathcal{C}))$.
+From \cite[Theorem 3.3]{GeNaNi2009}, we have that the relative center of the extension $Z_{\mathcal{C}}(\cD)$ is a $G$-crossed braided extension of $Z(\mathcal{C})$, whose $G$-action on the trivial component is precisely the canonical action $M$.

 Furthermore, we have $Z(\cD)=Z_{\mathcal{C}}(\cD)^{G}$ \cite[Theorem 3.5]{GeNaNi2009}.
-The forgetful functor $ Z(\cD)\rightarrow \cD$ factorizes as the composition of the forgetful functor $Z(\cD)\rightarrow Z_{\cC}(\cD)$ with $Z_{\cC}(\cD)\rightarrow \cD$, and thus its (right) adjoint factors as a composite of the respective adjoints.
-However, upon identification of $Z(\cD)$ with $Z_{\mathcal{C}}(\cD)^{G}$, the first forgetful functor (which forgets the half-braiding with all $\cD$ and just remembers the half-braiding with the trivial component) is identified with the functor that forgets the equivariant structures on objects $F_{G}$ which we described above.
+The forgetful functor $ Z(\cD)\rightarrow \cD$ factorizes as the composition of the forgetful functor $Z(\cD)\rightarrow Z_{\cC}(\cD)$ with $Z_{\cC}(\cD)\rightarrow \cD$, and thus its adjoint factors as a composite of the respective adjoints.
+However, upon identification of $Z(\cD)$ with $Z_{\mathcal{C}}(\cD)^{G}$, the first forgetful functor (which forgets the half-braiding with all $\cD$ and just remembers the half-braiding with the trivial component) is identified with the equivariant forgetful functor, which simply forgets the equivariant structures on objects.